Azure/doAzureParallel/docs/01-getting-started.md

 wget https://raw.githubusercontent.com/Azure/doAzureParallel/inst/getting-started/manage_account

 # Create resources in West US (westus).
 You can find a list of locations by running
-# 'az account list-locations'
+# 'az account list-locations --output table'
-# Make sure to use the 'name' field and not the 'displayName' field
+# Make sure to use the 'Name' field and not the 'DisplayName' field

 # Create a resource group, batch account and storage account
 /bin/sh manage_account create westus